constellationz/gruvbox-material-gtk/README.md

 ## Acknowledgments

-- Materia Gruvbox is a fork of [Materia Theme](https://github.com/nana-4/materia-theme).
 - Materia is based on [Adwaita](HACKING.md#upstream-theme-sources) by GNOME.
 - Design and specifications are based on Google's [Material Design](https://material.io).
 - The included symbolic icons are based on [Material Design icons](https://github.com/google/material-design-icons) by Google.